Josif-GitHub/Network-app/README.md

 - __Navigation Bar__

-- Featured on all five pages, the full responsive navigation bar includes links to the Logo (Home), Home page, The Network and the sub-pages (Activities, Gallery, Partners) and Sign Up page and is identical in each page to allow for easy navigation.
+- Featured on all five pages, the full responsive navigation bar includes links to the Logo (Home), Home page, The Network and the sub-pages (Activities / Events, Gallery, Partners), Contact page and is consistent in each page to allow for easy navigation.
 - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
 <!-- My own markdown / End -->

 <!-- Edit -->
 ![Nav Bar](https://link) <!-- Image of the Navbar -->
 <!-- End Edit -->